Authored by: Peter Klebanoff, former police officer.

-Thinking about panic buttons for your hotel?
-Ask yourself; Why do banks use silent alarms?
+Ask yourself: Why do banks use silent alarms?

 Answer: So no one gets killed.

-A human’s Acute Stress Response, better known as ‘the fight-or-flight instinct’, is ingrained in us all and directs how we respond to significant stress.
+If you are evaluating silent vs. audible alarms, consider this: a human’s Acute Stress Response, better known as ‘the fight-or-flight instinct’, is ingrained in us all and directs how we respond to significant stress.
 If you are robbing a bank, you are probably under stress.
 If you suddenly hear an alarm or siren, your stress becomes acute and your behavior unpredictable, and possibly dangerous.
 The security experts who advise banks know this and have determined it’s better to quietly trigger an alarm than to exacerbate the situation.

 The National Health Service of the United Kingdom, in their Crime Science Journal, reports: “Simple audible alarm devices are not based on the expectation that they will produce assistance from third parties.
 Rather, they are primarily intended to create a distraction to allow the worker time to get away from a potentially violent situation…..
 Some experts advise personal audible alarms are more suitable for outdoor use due to the potential risk of escalating a situation indoors and their use now is more limited.
-It has been suggested that alarm systems that rely on the use of whistles or screams are ineffective and dangerous…” Again, not a hotel, a health system, but are they really that different with respect to assailant behavior?
+It has been suggested that alarm systems that rely on the use of whistles or screams are ineffective and dangerous…” Again, not a hotel, a health system, or for lone workers, but are they really that different with respect to assailant behavior?

 If you are looking for a wireless panic button technology designed to address the nuances of safety, you are in the right place.
 The solution we’ve built is designed to be self-healing, offer redundancies, and cover dead spots – because we don’t want to leave anything to chance for you or your staff.
 You may as well do it right and get one that does the job.